-Here’s a complete list of the various filter options you can set for your food order form.
+Here’s a complete list of the other various filter options you can set for your food order form.

 These configuration settings are optimized to deliver a good user experience for taking WooCommerce POS food orders at the counter or table using an iPad/tablet.

 Step 4: Create a one-page WooCommerce POS food order form for waiting staff

 By now you’ve set up the WooCommerce Product Table plugin on your WooCommerce restaurant site and configured its settings.
 Next, we’ll create a simple, one-page food order form for waiting staff to take food orders at the counter or table using an iPad/tablet.
 We’ll do this by adding the WooCommerce Product Table plugin’s shortcode to our food ordering system page.